kiriiri/memento/README.md

 ![landing](images/lorna/landing.png)

-## Need an photographer for an upcoming event?
+## Need a photographer for an upcoming event?
 Here's what you need to do:
 - Visit the website at https://lornakamau.github.io/memento/
 - Click on the "Find a Photographer" navigation button